-Purchasing an apartment in Eretz Yisroel can be a drawn-out and complicated process.
+Purchasing an apartment in Eretz Yisroel is an exciting opportunity yet can be a drawn-out and complicated process.
 This article is not intended to replace the guidance and services of an agent or a lawyer, but it may help with some of the preliminary steps involved.

 Agents & Lawyers

 An agent will present you with different properties available and explain what your options are.
 There are countless real estate agents throughout Israel.
 Agents in Israel typically charge 2% of the sale price, plus VAT.
 Be aware that you can attempt to negotiate this amount prior to making a purchase, especially if the purchase price is high.

 Despite the cost, it is often worthwhile to use an agent.
 Firstly, they may present properties that you would not have found otherwise.
 Also, a good agent’s negotiations on your behalf can sometimes get you better terms than you would have gotten on your own.
 An agent can save you an amount close to or even equal to the fee he charges in this way.

 It is crucial to find a good lawyer who can negotiate the terms for you.
 In Israel, it is not uncommon for the buyer and seller to use the same lawyer; it’s cheaper and simpler.
 But in the event there are any complications or necessary negotiations, it is advisable to use separate lawyers.
 A lawyer working for both of you cannot negotiate on your behalf.